 Cones are our color receptors.
 There are about 6 million of them, clustered in the center of our retina (the fovea).
 They function best in daylight, and are responsible for helping us to detect fine detail.

 Note: memorizing the differences between rods and cones is essential for this unit!
 You can easily remember cones are our color receptors because cones and color both start with the letters c-o.

 5. In the visual cortex, cells that respond to specific features of a stimulus are found.
 These are called feature detectors (discussed in more detail below).

 6. Where the optic nerve leaves the eye is a blind spot, as a result of the absence of receptor cells there.

 Image Courtesy of Myers' AP Psychology Textbook - 2nd Edition

 As mentioned before, feature detectors were discovered by Hubel and Wiesel in the visual cortex.
-They pass information about stimuli (lines, shapes, edges) to other regions of the brain where supercell clusters (a team of cells) work to respond to the patterns.
-These cells activated on based on your environment.
-Supercell clusters are so specific that looking at an fMRI, you can tell exactly what the patient is looking at.
+They pass information about stimuli (lines, angles, edges, and movements) to other regions of the brain where supercell clusters (a team of cells) work to respond to the patterns.
+Supercell clusters are so specific that researchers looking at fMRI scans can tell exactly what someone is looking at.

 Since every stimulus has a million lines, shapes, and edges, how does our brain process all of this at once?
 Through parallel processing, we are able to divide a visual scene by these aspects and work on each aspect simultaneously.